SOJC Commencement will take place at noon on June 17, 2018.

 Before the ceremony, we recommend that everyone in your party agrees on a place to meet following the event, as graduates and spectators will exit at different locations.
 Do NOT plan to meet your guests near the arena entrances or exits, as crowd-control staff will require these areas to remain clear.

-If you have guests who are uncomfortable in large, congested crowds, you may want to suggest they simply wait 10-15 minutes until the crowds thin out before attempting to leave Matt Knight.
+If you have guests who are uncomfortable in large, congested crowds, you may want to suggest they simply wait 10-15 minutes until the crowds thin out before attempting to leave the arena.
 Our goal is to keep stress to a minimum and to make this an enjoyable day for all.

-1. Apply to graduate on DuckWeb.
-You must apply to graduate on DuckWeb.
+1. Apply for your degree through DuckWeb (undergradutes) or the Graduate School (graduate students).
 Be sure to apply for the term when you will actually finish your degree.
 Indicate spring as your graduation term only if you will complete your entire program in the spring.
-Be sure to list a mailing address where we can send your diploma 10-12 weeks following commencement.

-2. The list of names that will appear in the SOJC commencement program is online.
-The program has now gone to press.
-No additional names can be added or adjusted.
-The names are listed in three sections: Fall 2015 degree recipients, Winter 2016 degree recipients and Spring/Summer 2016 degree applicants.
-Fall 2016 degree applicants who’ve notified us that they’d like to participate in the ceremony are listed in the third section.
-If you’ve missed getting your name into the program, you are still welcome to participate in the ceremony on June 12th.
+3. The list of names that will appear in the SOJC commencement program is online.
+The program has now gone to press and no additional names can be added or adjusted.
+If you’ve miss this deadline, you are still welcome to participate in the ceremony.